Himalayan Trails Himalayan Trails

 Local Ripchet lady © Mads Mathiasen

-Day 10: Trek from Lopka to Ghap [2165m]
+Day 09: Trek from Ripchet to Deng [1860m]

-Today is another 7 hour day, we return down to New Bridge on the main Manaslu circuit trek and then start climbing through dense woods for over an hour, we pass the cold campsite of Pewa on the river, and after another hour we leave the gorge and climb briefly to the small village of Deng.
+We return down to New Bridge on the main Manaslu circuit trek and then start climbing through dense woods for over an hour, we pass the cold campsite of Pewa on the river, and after another hour we leave the gorge and climb briefly to the small village of Deng.

 This is the start of the lower Nubri region called Kutang, where the people are ethnically Tibetan but speak a different dialect than the people of upper Nubri where the people are pure Tibetans.
 The Kutang dialect, called ‘kukay’, is a mix of Tibeto-Burman and Gurung.
 We have views of Lumbo Himal to the rear, as well as Lapuchen and Dwijen Himals.